top of page

 LXD_Press-Image_Sized-for-Web.jpg

-Between 2019 and 2022, Voegelin was the PI on an AHRC, UK research council, funded project Listening across Disciplines II, which continued the network award of the same name (2016-17).
-The project sought to establish listening as broadly applicable and legitimate knowledge tool.
-Currently its findings are developed through the Sounding Knowledge Network [2022-23 AHRC] as well as through research into the possibility of a sonic-science-culture that can listen to the intersections between Climate and Health.
+Salomé Voegelin is an experienced Research Lead having been the PI on several multi-disciplinary and team based, international projects funded by the AHRC, UK: Between 2019-2022 she was the PI on Listening across Disciplines II, which continued the network award of the same name (2016-2017).
+These two projects sought to establish sound as broadly applicable and legitimate knowledge tool.
+Most recently the findings of these projects were developed through the Sounding Knowledge Network (2022-2023).
+Together they inform current research into the possibility of a sonic-science-culture that can listen at the intersection between Climate, Health, Law and Sound.

 She is a a Professor of Sound at the London College of Communication, UAL, a founding member of CRiSAP, (centre for Creative Research into Sound Arts Practice), as well as an established PhD supervisor and mentor who is experienced and motivated to support and guide early career researchers across different artistic and theoretical fields.